jhaaj08/Kinases-Clustering/MANUSCRIPT.md

 ## 5. Conclusions

 We demonstrate that **layer selection is a critical but underutilized dimension for optimizing protein language model applications**.
-Averaging mid-to-late layers (20-33) in ESM-2 outperforms the standard final-layer approach by 32% for kinase functional clustering and achieves 79.7% supervised classification accuracy.
+Averaging mid-to-late layers (20-33) in ESM-2 outperforms the standard final-layer approach by 32% for kinase functional clustering and achieves 74.9% supervised classification accuracy on homology-aware test sets (preventing data leakage).

 **Key recommendations for the community**: